Math: Data Practices

 Teachers Talk: The Importance of Offering Feedback (2:55)

 Reflection Questions: How does this teacher give feedback in an online setting?
-Do you think that the methods she uses for this are also relevant in a traditional classroom?
+Do you think that the methods she uses are also relevant in a traditional classroom?

 In analyzing data, it is important to look for trends that may occur at the individual, group, or class level.
 Each of these different scopes may provide a different understanding of the data.
-For example, if you teach Algebra at three different times during the day and the second and third classes did well on an assignment but the first class did not, then you know there was likely some misunderstanding in the way the first class processed the information.
+For example, if you teach algebra at three different times during the day and the second and third classes did well on an assignment but the first class did not, then you know there was likely some misunderstanding in the way the first class processed the information.
 Likewise, you may look at activity data for student progress in group labs and find that some groups are moving slower than other groups.
 This may allow you to provide slower groups with more time or support so they don't lag too far behind your other classes, or recognize which groups do not work well together due to getting distracted.
 At an individual level, you may recognize that some students seem to understand the class content really well when discussing it with you, but less well when they take a test.
 This pattern could be evidence of test anxiety or that the student was having an "off day."
+That student may also need more support before they can work accurately on their own.
 Various data types can help you to understand what contributed to a student's "off day."

 Triangulating the kinds of data you track for students (such as performance data, activity data, and learner profile data) and the scope of that data (individual, group, or class data) can reveal different patterns and trends that help shape various facets of your instruction.

 We use a standards-based grading system in my math department.
 It's super clear and easy.
 I can see what standards students have and have not mastered.
 We are constantly looking at who has passed this essential and who hasn't yet and then adjusting in class instruction or doing some targeted interventions depending on how many students need intervention.